GH0STH4CKER/DeviceLoggerUSB/README.md

 ### 📁 Log Output

-By default, logs are saved in the same directory as the script with the filename (you can change the location if needed):
+By default, logs are saved in the same directory as the script with the filename :

 ```
 usb_activity_log.txt